-And because Google is always looking to increase the value of its local search results -- as well as its Google Maps application -- the search engine giant has a simple way for you to provide them with that valuable information about your business, which it infuses it into its search engine results.
+And because Google is always looking to increase the value of its local search results -- as well as its Google Maps application -- the search engine giant has a simple way for you to provide them with that valuable information about your business, which it infuses straight into its search engine results.

 The benefit?
 Basically, a way to advertise your business on Google for free.
 And honestly, who doesn't love some free advertising?
 This not only helps your business get found through searches; it can also help you get more traffic, leads, and customers.

-- A description of your business
+- A brief description of your business.

 Step 1: Set Up Your Account

 Visit http://www.google.com/business.
 To set up your business on Google My Business, click the 'Get on Google' button below the text, “Get your business on Google for free.”